 States in the Northeast and West were more likely to score in the top two tiers of states across all three domains, as compared to states in the Midwest and South.
 For example, four states in the Northeast (Massachusetts, New Hampshire, Rhode Island, and Vermont) received scores in the highest tier across all three domains.
 A few states stand out because they received scores in the top tier in one domain, but their scores for the remaining two domains were in the bottom two tiers.
 For example, New Mexico ranked in the first or top tier (i.e., "GROW-Working Effectively") for Positive Early Learning Experiences, but in the lower two tiers for Good Health and Strong Families.
-Similarly, Delaware received scores in the highest tiers for positive early learning experiences and strong families but scored in the third tier for good health.
-Minnesota and Washington received scores in the highest tiers for good health and strong families but scored in the third tier for positive early learning experiences.
+Similarly, Delaware received scores in the highest tiers for Positive Early Learning Experiences and Strong Families but scored in the third tier for Good Health.
+Minnesota and Washington received scores in the highest tiers for Good Health and Strong Families but scored in the third tier for Good Health and Strong Families but scored in the third tier for Good Health and Strong Families but scored in the third tier for Good Health and Strong Families but scored in the third tier for Good Health and Strong Families but scored in the third tier for Good Health and Strong Families but scored in the third tier for Good Health and Strong Families but scored in the third tier for Good Health and Strong Families but scored in the third tier for Good Health and Strong Families but scored in the third tier for Good Health and Strong Families but scored in the third tier for Good Health and Strong Families but scored in the third tier for Good Health and Strong Families but scored in the third tier for Positive Early Learning Experiences.

 Good physical and mental health provide the foundation for babies to develop physically, cognitively, emotionally, and socially.
-The rate of brain growth is faster in the first three years than at any later stage of life, and this growth sets the stage for subsequent development.
+The rate of brain growth is faster in the first 3 years than at any later stage of life, and this growth sets the stage for subsequent development.
 Access to good nutrition and affordable maternal, pediatric, and family health care are essential to ensure that babies receive the nourishment and care they need for a strong start in life.

 There are several areas in which infants and toddlers are doing well, and several where the national picture is concerning.
-States also vary widely on indicators of good health, and there are several indicators for which national averages tell only part of the story.
-For example, noteworthy differences exist in the income eligibility limits states set for pregnant women to participate in Medicaid, with limits ranging from 138 percent to 380 percent of the federal poverty level (FPL).
+States also vary widely on indicators of Good Health, and there are several indicators for which national averages tell only part of the story.
+For example, noteworthy differences exist in the income eligibility limits states set for pregnant women to participate in Medicaid, with limits ranging from 138 percent to 380 percent of the federal poverty line (FPL).